 You might want to consider tapered implants to reduce healing time.
 The brand boasts that its implants can generate a better tissue response after the surgery.
-Straumann also designs the abutments, the connectors, which go with implants during artificial crown placement procedure.
+Straumann also designs the abutments, the connectors, which go with implants during the artificial crown placement procedure.

 Other than the above mentioned two, there are dozens of other dental implants.
-Here’s brief overview of the most popular:
+Here’s a brief overview of the most popular:

 Mode dental implants are considered more economical than other major brands.
 These implants can be obtained in custom screw sizes to suit the unique condition of your jawbone.
-Despite the lower price tag, the success rate for these are the same.
+Despite the lower price tag, the success rate for these is the same.
 This brand is used quite popularly in Europe.

 These implants have a signature one-piece design.
 Dentists prefer these implants for their accuracy level.
 Also, these implants are said to “snap in place” and thus might be easier to insert.
-The titanium of these implants are color coded.
+The titanium of these implants is color coded.
 The implants are 9.5mm in length by default, but dentists can change its height accordingly.

 MegaGen standard implants are used when you have good bone density.
 These implants can go in the front teeth as single units as well.
 They have unique characteristics you might prefer.
-While these implants are not really used in post extraction procedures, if your tooth has been missing for more than 3 months, you might want to ask your dentist about these.
+While these implants are not really used in postextraction procedures, if your tooth has been missing for more than 3 months, you might want to ask your dentist about these.

 These implants are wider in diameter than usual and are relatively thick.
 These screws can provide strength and support more than any other.
 These implants are used in both front and back teeth.
 Because of the increased thickness, these implants may suffice if you have lower bone density.

 The above are just a few used by dentists.
 Your dentist may know many other brands that you can discuss along with the above ones.

 The dental implants mentioned in the above section are internationally recognized and approved brands.
 They are widely used in Europe and North America.
 However, there could be local brands of dental implants that your the dentist may prefer to use.